automationhacks/slides/docs/_sources/docs/ui_automation_framework/00_about.md.txt

 ## Who am I

 - 🏡 Bengaluru, India 🇮🇳
-- Lead Quality engineer at Gojek
+- Test Automation engineer at Gojek
 - Polyglot programmer and build test frameworks in Kotlin, Python, Java
 - Fan of exploratory testing and _test automation_
 - Experience with Web, mobile and API